didenko/pal/README.md

 ## Configuration

 Open just-copied `config.toml` and fill it with your data.
 Pay attention on instructions for the contact form.
+Commenting out **all** `params.footer.contact` configuration sections will avoid rendering the contact form.

 Now you are ready to create your first photopost/album.